 Think of Your Body

 Larger people burn more calories.
-Your weight matters, at least when you’re calculating how useful your workout might be.
+Your weight matters, at least when you're calculating how useful your workout is.
 For instance, a 125-lb. person who walks for 30 minutes at 3.5 mph burns about 125 calories, but a 185-lb. person who does the same walk burns about 178 calories.